FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Surtees, Surtes, Surties, Suyrtayse, Surteys and others.

 This web page shows only a small excerpt of our Surles research.
-Another 333 words (24 lines of text) covering the years 1100, 1300 and 1524 are included under the topic Early Surles History in all our PDF Extended History products.
+Another 333 words (24 lines of text) covering the years 1100, 1300 and 1524 are included under the topic Early Surles History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Surles Notables in all our PDF Extended History products.
+More information is included under the topic Early Surles Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: J. Surties settled in Maryland in 1704.